 Be ready on day one

-A community of supportive faculty, teacher mentors, and peers awaits you at the NYU Teacher Residency.
+A community of supportive faculty, teacher mentors, and peers await you at the NYU Teacher Residency.
 The immersive design intentionally surrounds you with hands-on, facilitated learning experiences in a safe environment that cultivates your growth into an effective teacher.
 When it’s time to lead a classroom of your own, you are ready on day one.
-You will have the practical foundation to meet the needs of each student and confidently know how to build a community of learners.
+You have the practical foundation to meet the needs of each student and confidently know how to build a community of learners.

 While learning alongside a highly effective teacher mentor, you learn to teach in the same school for the entire year.
 NYU Steinhardt faculty instruct you on course modules that align with what you’re doing in the classroom.
 Your teacher mentor builds your responsibilities as you master techniques and theory.
 This is called “gradual release of responsibility.”

 While you’re learning the foundational theories and techniques of being a teacher, you have fewer responsibilities.
-As you reach the active practice stage, you will experience an increase in responsibilities in the classroom.
-Then at peak teaching, toward the end of your residency, you will act as lead teacher in the classroom.Curriculum
+As you reach the active practice stage, you experience an increase in responsibilities in the classroom.
+Then at peak teaching, toward the end of your residency, you act as lead teacher in the classroom.Curriculum

-You meet online with NYU Steinhardt faculty and peers twice per week in the evening using the interactive tools, Zoom and Canvas.
+You meet online with NYU Steinhardt faculty and peers twice per week in the evening using the interactive tools Zoom and Canvas.
 While collaborating and building meaningful relationships with peers, mentors, and faculty in this learning community, you share challenges and gain helpful advice as you study cutting-edge learning theory.

-I was scared because I didn’t know what online looked like and wondered how I would stay on top of myself if it’s all online.
+I was scared because I didn’t know what online learning looked like and wondered how I would stay on top of myself if it’s all online.
 How would I hold myself accountable to complete the work, especially with group projects and things of that nature?
 But the online tools actually helped me manage my workload.

 A third interactive video tool called Torsh is used to observe your progression, identify areas where you need additional support, and celebrate your successes.
 You become comfortable recording your instructional lessons and receiving feedback from faculty and teacher mentors in order to reflect on and learn from.